MustafaSarikaya/malicious-pdf-generator/README.md

 ## Overview

 The Malicious PDF Generator is a Python-based tool that allows you to generate PDF files with embedded JavaScript payloads.
-The tool provides two types of payloads: a download action and an alert message displaying the current date.
+The tool provides three types of payloads: a download action and an alert message displaying the current date and track and collect information payload.

 ## Prerequisites
 Before using this Python tool, ensure that you have the following prerequisites installed: